-- 13. The Council is responsible for promoting high educational standards and for delivering efficient primary and secondary education.
+- 10. The Council is responsible for promoting high educational standards and for delivering efficient primary and secondary education.
 Having the right schools in the right place and ensuring that they are fit for the 21st century learner is the challenge facing the Council.
-Achieving this will involve reviewing the number and type of schools the Council has in its area and assessing whether or not best use is being made of resources and facilities in order to ensure future provision is sustainable. - 14.
-Implementing the Strategic School Improvement Programme (SSIP) involves reviewing existing provision and determining the number and type of schools needed to deliver education effectively and efficiently across the County Borough.
-It will most likely lead to substantial change involving opening new schools, closing existing schools, merging or amalgamating schools, federating schools and promoting new initiatives that support collaborative working between schools. - 15.
-The Council has decided to review its provision on the basis of: - educational standards - the need for places and the accessibility of schools - the quality and suitability of school accommodation effective financial management
+Achieving this will involve reviewing the number and type of schools the Council has in its area and assessing whether or not best use is being made of resources and facilities. - 11.
+Implementing the Council's Strategic School Improvement Programme (SSIP) involves reviewing existing provision and determining the number and type of schools needed to deliver education effectively and efficiently across the County Borough.
+It will most likely lead to substantial change involving opening new schools, closing existing schools, merging or amalgamating schools, federating schools and promoting new initiatives that support collaborative working between schools. - 12.
+Following consideration of the Strategic School Improvement Programme Principles Paper: September 2008, attached as appendix J, the Council determined to review its provision on the basis of: - educational standards - the need for places and the accessibility of schools - the quality and suitability of school accommodation - effective financial management